place-labs/clear/README.md

 array, uuid primary key, foreign constraints... and other things !
 It also has a powerful DSL to construct `where` and `having` clauses.

+There is also an extension to integrate with OpenAPI::Generator::Serializable

 The philosophy beneath is to please me (and you !) with emphasis made on business code readability and minimal setup.